hpfast/webmapping_for_beginners_wiki/Home.md

 :arrow_right: Takes you to the next step

-:white_check_mark: This are the things that you should do, execute, get working!
+ :arrow_forward: This are the things that you should do, execute, get working!
 Hands on!

 :information_source: Indicates an explanation about the code blocks.